stevengonsalvez/stevengonsalvez.github.io/_devto/productivity-series/04-MCP/07-05-2025-exploring-mcp-ecosystem-under-the-hood.md

 ### 8. Debugging Is...
 Painful

 If something breaks in a multi-agent + multi-tool flow, good luck.
-You’ll likely find yourself tailing logs, watching sockets, and hoping for the best.
-Structured debugging support — like stack traces for agents or session snapshots — just doesn’t exist yet.
+You'll likely find yourself tailing logs, watching sockets, and hoping for the best.
+Structured debugging support — like stack traces for agents or session snapshots — just doesn't exist yet.

 ### 9. Data Privacy and Policy Gaps

 Most enterprise teams have strict DLP (data loss prevention) rules.
 MCP makes this tricky, especially when tools pull from sensitive stores.
-There’s no standard way to label or restrict data within MCP flows.
-And once the model sees it, it’s already out of the barn.
+There's no standard way to label or restrict data within MCP flows.
+And once the model sees it, it's already out of the barn.

 ### 10. Cowboy Energy Everywhere

 This one's more cultural than technical — but it matters.
 Right now, MCP is moving fast, evolving quickly, and driven by highly capable indie contributors and startups.
-That’s amazing — but it also means few systems are hardened, few patterns are agreed upon, and very few setups are reproducible out of the box.
+That's amazing — but it also means few systems are hardened, few patterns are agreed upon, and very few setups are reproducible out of the box.

 | 📚 **Geek Corner: The Parallels with Early Docker** |
 |:----------------------------------------------------|
-| If you remember the early days of Docker (circa 2014), you’ll recognize the vibes:
+| If you remember the early days of Docker (circa 2014), you'll recognize the vibes:
 - Demos were magical.
 - Security teams were horrified.
 - Devs loved it.
 Enterprises waited.
-That’s where MCP is today.
-It’s powerful, flexible, and pushing boundaries — but without the right guardrails, it's a little too easy to shoot yourself in the foot with it. |
+That's where MCP is today.
+It's powerful, flexible, and pushing boundaries — but without the right guardrails, it's a little too easy to shoot yourself in the foot with it. |

 I'll be covering some of these gaps — especially around security risks, ethical hacking demonstrations, and how to build safer, wrappers around existing MCP implementations — in a future post in this series.
 Stay tuned.